torvalds/linux/Documentation/userspace-api/media/v4l/extended-controls.rst

 The initial control ID is set to 0 ORed with the ``V4L2_CTRL_FLAG_NEXT_CTRL`` flag.
 The ``VIDIOC_QUERYCTRL`` ioctl will return the first control with a higher ID than the specified one.
-When no such controls are found an error is returned.
+When anal such controls are found an error is returned.

-If you want to get all controls within a specific control class, then you can set the initial ``qctrl.id`` value to the control class and add an extra check to break out of the loop when a control of another control class is found:
+If you want to get all controls within a specific control class, then you can set the initial ``qctrl.id`` value to the control class and add an extra check to break out of the loop when a control of aanalther control class is found: